Defining Who We Are

 America, 1930 -

 The modern era, especially the last half century, has confronted everyone—not just Seventh Day Baptists—with challenges.
-Urbanization, rapid technological change, social and political turmoil, increased diversity of every kind, has each provided opportunity to succeed in new ways or to fail.
+Urbanization, rapid technological change, social and political turmoil, increased diversity of every kind, have each provided opportunity to succeed in new ways or to fail.

 Churches increasingly appeared in urban and suburban settings.
-The rural and ethnically homogeneous character of the denomination changed and the denomination became more defined by doctrine and less by family and relationship.
+The rural and ethnically homogeneous character of the denomination changed and the denomination became more defined by doctrine and less by family relationship.

-Throughout there were continuing efforts to gain greater efficiencies through the reorganization and coordination of the offices and agencies of the denomination.
+There were continuing efforts to gain greater efficiencies through reorganization and coordination of the offices and agencies of the denomination.
 In 1963 the School of Theology at Alfred University closed and was replaced by a Center on Ministry which coordinated the education of theological students at a variety of other – usually Baptist – seminaries.
 There was a later consolidation of some denominational ministries and denominational offices moved, in 1981, from Plainfield, NJ, to Janesville, WI.

-Seventh Day Baptists have spanned the modern Protestant theological spectrum, from Fundamentalist to Evangelical to liberal – but, unlike some denominations, didn’t split.
+Seventh Day Baptists have spanned the modern Protestant theological spectrum, from Fundamentalist to Evangelical to Liberal – but, unlike some denominations, didn’t split.
 Over time, however, decisions were made that defined the denomination more clearly:

 Responding to a questioner who wanted to know why Baptists generally seemed to know nothing about Seventh Day Baptists, a Baptist pastor recently wrote “I imagine that they are not well known because they are 1) still a fairly small denomination, and 2) they are irenic enough not to make waves.”

-Seventh Day Baptists have spanned the modern Protestant theological spectrum, from Fundamentalist to Evangelical to liberal – but, unlike some denominations, didn’t split.
+Seventh Day Baptists have spanned the modern Protestant theological spectrum, from Fundamentalist to Evangelical to Liberal – but, unlike some denominations, didn’t split.
 Over time, however, decisions were made that defined the denomination more clearly:

 - The General Conference was a charter member of the Federal Council of Churches [later the National Council of Churches] as well as the World Council of Churches.
 During the 1950s and 60s these affiliations became contentious.
-The organizations were increasingly viewed as theologically and politically liberal.
+The organizations were increasingly viewed as theologically and politically Liberal.
 In 1973 Seventh Day Baptists withdrew from the National Council of Churches.
 Three years later General Conference voted to leave the World Council of Churches.

 - The Statement of Belief, adopted in 1987 with very little controversy, is unambiguously Trinitarian and doctrinally orthodox.